 • Helps achieve renewable energy targets

 • Easy to design, install and maintain

 • Fully scalable and can work independently or in conjunction with other systems

-For every 1kW of electricity fed into a heat pump unit, you could get at least 3kW of heating energy.
-The overall system efficiency and energy savings will depend on the comparison with your current heating system, satisfactory system design and installation, and operational settings and how the system is set up and used
+For every 1kW of electricity fed into an air to water heat pump unit, you could get at least 3kW of heating energy.
+The overall system efficiency and energy savings will depend on the comparison with your current heating system, satisfactory system design and installation, and operational settings and how the system is set up and used.

 Type of Air to Water Heat pumps